testomatio/docs/docs/security/subprocessors.md

 ## Other Subprocessors

-Also we use the following subprocessors to perform other service functions for different kinds of help, like customer support and payment processing, all based in the USA:
+Also we use the following subprocessors to perform other service functions for different kinds of help, like customer support and payment processing:

 - **Crisp:** Customer support.
 Location: France
 - **GitHub:** Issue management.
 Location: USA